Russia tells Lithuania: your citizens will feel the pain over Kaliningrad | Law-Order

 - Russian Federation

-One of President Vladimir Putin's top allies warned Lithuania on Tuesday that Russia would respond to a halt in the transit of EU-sanctioned goods to the exclave of Kaliningrad in such a way that the citizens of the NATO and EU member would feel the pain.
+A top ally of President Vladimir Putin told Lithuania on Tuesday that Moscow would respond to its ban on the transit of goods sanctioned by the EU to Russia's exclave of Kaliningrad in such a way that citizens of the Baltic state would feel the pain.

-With East-West relations at a half-century low over Russia's Feb.
-24 invasion of Ukraine, Lithuania banned the transit of goods sanctioned by the European Union through Lithuanian territory to and from the exclave, citing EU sanction rules.
-Nikolai Patrushev, a former KGB spy who is now the secretary of Russia's Security Council, said Lithuania's "hostile" actions showed that Russia could not trust the West.
+With relations between Moscow and the West at a half-century low over Russia's Feb.
+24 invasion of Ukraine, Lithuania banned the transit of goods sanctioned by the European Union across its territory to and from the exclave, citing EU sanction rules.
+Nikolai Patrushev, a former KGB spy who is now the secretary of Russia's Security Council, said Lithuania's "hostile" actions showed that Russia could not trust the West, which he said had broken written agreements over Kaliningrad.

+Lithuania, a member of NATO and the European Union, said it was simply applying agreed EU sanctions on Russia, adding it was "ironic" to hear Moscow's complaints given its war in Ukraine.
+'NO BLOCKADE'

+"It's ironic to hear rhetoric about alleged violations of international treaties from a country which has violated possibly every single international treaty," Lithuanian Prime Minister Ingrida Simonyte told reporters.
+"There is no Kaliningrad blockade," Simonyte said.
+"Lithuania is implementing EU sanctions."

 Kaliningrad, formerly the port of Koenigsberg, capital of East Prussia, was captured from Nazi Germany by the Red Army in April 1945 and ceded to the Soviet Union after World War Two.
 It is sandwiched between NATO members Poland and Lithuania.
-Lithuania said the ban on the transit of sanctioned goods across its territory was merely the implementation of EU sanctions, part of a swathe of measures intended to punish Putin for the invasion of Ukraine.
+After Putin ordered the invasion of Ukraine, the United States and its allies imposed some of the most stringent sanctions in modern history, a step the Kremlin cast as akin to a declaration of economic war.

-Russia's foreign ministry summoned the EU's ambassador to Moscow, Markus Ederer, over the situation which the Kremlin said on Monday was beyond serious.
-"Lithuania is not taking unilateral measures - it is implementing EU sanctions," Ederer was quoted as saying by RIA.
+Russia's foreign ministry summoned the EU's ambassador to Moscow, Markus Ederer, to formally complain.
+"We demanded the immediate restoration of normal Kaliningrad transit.
+Otherwise retaliatory measures will follow," it said.

+Ederer urged Russia to refrain from "escalatory steps and rhetoric" over the situation, an EU spokesperson said.
+"He conveyed our position on Russia's aggression against Ukraine and explained that Lithuania is implementing EU sanctions and there is no blockade, and asked them to refrain from escalatory steps and rhetoric," the spokesperson, Peter Stano, said in Brussels.

-Russia has said it launched what it calls a "special military operation" in Ukraine to disarm its neighbor and protect Russian speakers there from dangerous nationalists.
-Kyiv and its allies dismissed that as a baseless pretext for a war of aggression.
+Moscow calls its actions in Ukraine a "special operation" to disarm Ukraine and protect it from fascists.
+Kyiv and its Western backers say this is a false pretext to wage an unprovoked war of aggression.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)